 A Faraday Cage is essential for keeping your small electronics safe from an EMP (electromagnetic pulse), and you can make one using a steel trash can.
 Wrap each item in cloth, then wrap in three layers of foil.
 Place the item in a box and wrap the box in two layers of foil.
 Store off the ground once wrapped.

-Completely line your trash can with cardboard and seal with its tight fitting lid.
+Completely line your trash can with cardboard and seal with its tight-fitting lid.
 For this protective system to work there needs to be a clear separation between both the layers of foil and between the foil and the trash can metal.
-Steel trash cans are sold in a variety of sizes, so you can select the one that works best with the amount of electronics you are trying to keep safe.
+Steel trash cans are sold in a variety of sizes, so you can select the one that works best with the number of electronics you are trying to keep safe.

 Trash cans make useful storage containers for prepping supplies.
 They come in a variety of sizes with all kinds of lids and handles.
 You can even select cans in different colors to better organize your supplies.
 Larger trash cans may be used to store emergency supplies for a whole family– just throw it into the bed of your truck for hauling supplies the moment you need to.
 Then you can repurpose the trash can for any of the above ideas.